List of non-collateral loans in Nigeria

 Interest rates are also a huge factor and can make a huge difference in how much you pay over the life of your loan.
 The interest rate also varies from lender to lender.
 Here are some things you need to know about personal loans.

 - Interest Loans: It typically varies from around 5% to 36% depending on the lender and your credit score in general.
 The lower your credit score, the lower the interest rate you will have.
 Also, the longer the loan term, the more interest you will pay.

 - Prepayment Penalties: Some loan lender will give you loans in Nigeria without collateral, but you won’t be able to be paying off your loans early.
 This is because early repayment means that the lenders are missing on the interest they would have earned.

 Where you can get personal loans

-One of the best places to get loans in Nigeria without collateral is in the banks – but they aren’t only the options when considering taking loans in Nigeria.
-There are other avenues to access loans without collateral like I have listed above.
+One of the best places to get non-collateral loans in Nigeria is in the banks – but they aren’t only the options when considering taking loans in Nigeria.
+There are other avenues to access loans without collateral as I have listed above.

 NB: Many internet lenders have come out in recent years.
 If you aren’t sure if any of them are legit, you can check-up with the financial regulators like CBN.

-Now that you have seen where to access loans in Nigeria without collateral, the facts to consider, and how loans in Nigeria works, you can then go ahead and pick up the loan; but before you do, please make sure you check out with the financial authorities to know which is real or not.
+Now that you have seen where to access non-collateral loans in Nigeria, the facts to consider, and how loans in Nigeria works, you can then go ahead and pick up the loan; but before you do, please make sure you check out with the financial authorities to know which is real or not.